oklog/oklog/DESIGN.md

 Once the composite segment has reached B bytes, or been active for S seconds, it is closed, and we enter the replication stage.
 Replication means writing the composite segment to N distinct query nodes, where N is the replication factor.
+At the moment we just POST the segment to a replication endpoint on N random store nodes.

 Once the segment is confirmed replicated on N nodes, we enter the commit stage.
 The query node commits the original segments on all of the ingest nodes, via POST /commit.